 – Physical signs.
 If the resident loses a lot of weight or gains a lot of weight, they may not be able to cook for themselves.
 Weight gain occurs when people select process foods as they are quicker and easier to prepare.

 – Poor maintenance.
 Another sign that a person may not be well enough to look after their home is the poor maintenance of the property.
 This is often displayed in unkempt lawns and poor housekeeping.

 Children of elderly parents should not feel guilty that their parent/parents need to be put into an aged care facility.
 In many cases, it is the right thing to do.
 Being around trained professionals will help patients be both physically and mentally healthy.
-For more information just visit us: aged care
+For more information about Jindalee Aged Care in Canberra, ACT visit this link.

 Anyone who is considering putting their loved one into an aged care home should view a few properties.
 This will help them determine whether or not a home is a good fit for their family.The emotional benefits of these facilities cannot be stressed enough.
 The majority of patients enjoy their time at aged care homes as they do not have to deal with the stresses of everyday life.
 The fact that they can socialize with people their own age only enhances their experience.